pandas-dev/pandas/doc/source/user_guide/cookbook.rst

 `Annotate a time-series plot #2
 <https://stackoverflow.com/questions/17891493/annotating-points-from-a-pandas-dataframe-in-matplotlib-plot>`__

-`Generate Embedded plots in excel files using Pandas, Vincent and xlsxwriter
+`Generate Embedded plots in excel files using pandas, Vincent and xlsxwriter
 <https://pandas-xlsxwriter-charts.readthedocs.io/>`__

 `Boxplot for each quartile of a stratifying variable